yuaom/usblogger/README.md

 # usblogger
-simple usblogger for new plugged device when program started, got help from rootkit and msdn
+simple usblogger for new plugged device when program started, manual mapping and got help from rootkit and msdn